jdspiral/meaning-machine/README.md

-# Meaning Machine
+# Tokenizer

 **See how language models fragment, encode, and simulate meaning.**

-Meaning Machine is an interactive demo that lets you explore what your sentence looks like to a machine — from tokenization to embeddings, grammar trees, and beyond.
+Tokenizer is an interactive demo that lets you explore what your sentence looks like to a machine — from tokenization to embeddings, grammar trees, and beyond.

 ---